 All pictures are copyright their owners.
 Permission may be sought via the e-mail link

-Last updated 5 September 2014 - Argosy Crash - Can U Help
+Last updated 2 December 2014 - Argosy Crash

 EXCLUSIVE: Finally, the world can see the artist John Brill - painting his mother

 I photographed this remarkable mural during the two years I spent in Libya 1961 - 1963

 I was at R.A.F.
 El Adem (south of Tobruk)

 but mostly at the small compound of the Bombing Range (a further 20m)

 Since then it has suffered considerable damage as can be seen on these pages

 The title was purported to be " A Soldier's Dream of Home " but is

 " Pleasures of Avarice - Pleasures of Art "